Stackclash/5e-vault/4. World Almanac/NPCs/Zariel.md

 - "desc": "- Hellscape.
 The area within 9 miles of the lair is filled with screaming\
     \ voices and the stench of burning meat.  \n- Pyres.
 Once every 60 feet within\
     \ 1 mile of the lair, 10-foot-high gouts of flame rise from the ground.
 Any creature\
-    \ or object that touches the flame takes 7 (dice: 2d6|avg|noform (2d6) fire\
+    \ or object that touches the flame takes 7 (2d6 fire damage, though it can take\
-    \ damage, though it can take this damage no more than once per round.  \n- Smoke.\
+    \ this damage no more than once per round.  \n- Smoke.
+The area within 2 miles\
-    \ The area within 2 miles of the lair, but no closer than 500 feet, is filled\
+    \ of the lair, but no closer than 500 feet, is filled with smoke, which causes\
-    \ with smoke, which causes the area to be heavily obscured.
-The smoke can't be\
-    \ cleared away.  "
+    \ the area to be heavily obscured.
+The smoke can't be cleared away.  " "name": ""
-  "name": ""
-- "desc": "If Zariel dies, these effects fade over the course of dice: 1d10|avg|noform\
+- "desc": "If Zariel dies, these effects fade over the course of 1d10 days."
-    \ (1d10) days."
   "name": ""
 "source":
 - "MPMM"